LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 :type:`integer`, :type:`decimal`, :type:`tag` and :type:`staticarray` literals.

 The method for expressing these literals is straightforward.
-For example, an integer literal is expressed, as one might expect, by simply using the numeral in the source text. ``23`` is an example of an integer literal.
+For example, an integer literal is expressed, as one would expect, by simply using the numeral in the source text. ``23`` is an example of an integer literal.